ichheisseyazid/ichheisseyazid/README.md

 ### 📍 Based In

-**Béchar, Algeria** – A city of warmth, sand, and strong tea.
+**From Béchar, Algeria** – A city of warmth, sand, and strong tea.
 Yes, we do have internet.
 We don't live in tents :)
+📍 Lives in Algiers

 <img src="https://images.steamusercontent.com/ugc/2067771513385219345/55EF861B056DEE5846C2158057CA7B212554DCCC/" width="200">